dmitriz/min-server/README.md

 ## Use cases
-- You have a project and want to add server and live reload; [install the package](#to-use-as-package-add-to-your-project).
+- You have a project and want to add server and live reload &mdash; [install the package](#to-use-as-package-add-to-your-project).
 - You want to quickly play and evaluate LiveReload in a clean folder &mdash; [clone or download the repository](#to-use-as-separate-repository).